JohnnyDevNull/python-nuxt-starter/frontend/README.md

-# mentoring-app
+# Frontend

-> The frontend of the mentoring-codebase project
+> The frontend of the python-nuxt-starter project

 ## Build Setup